anddone-kit/AndDone-SecureAPI-FrameWork-DotNet/docs/SecureEmbeddedPremiumFinanceApi.md

 <a id="secureepfquotescaptureesignput"></a>
 # **SecureEpfQuotesCaptureesignPut**
-> void SecureEpfQuotesCaptureesignPut (string xApiKey, string xAppKey, string xVersion, string origin, PFQuoteEsignRequest? pFQuoteEsignRequest = null)
+> void SecureEpfQuotesCaptureesignPut (string xApiKey, string xAppKey, float xVersion, string origin, PFQuoteEsignRequest? pFQuoteEsignRequest = null)

 This API will eSign the pfa with insured name.